ABOUT

-Scott Oller is a San Francisco-based artist known for his work in Yosemite and beyond.
+Scott Oller is an artist known for his work in Yosemite and beyond.

 As a filmmaker, he has extensively documented the phenomenon of waterfall rainbows in Yosemite.
 His 2012 documentary Rosetta is a Vimeo Staff Pick, and won Best Documentary at Loyola Marymount University’s Film Outside the Frame Festival.

-From 2018-2020, Scott documented the indigenous rock art of California, writing about his experiences throughout remote areas of the state, culminating in his most enthralling photo-narrative yet, The Other Cave.
+From 2018-2020, Scott documented the indigenous rock art of California, writing about his experiences throughout remote areas of the state, culminating in his most popular photo-narrative, The Other Cave.

 For inquiries, please reach out to hello@scottoller.com.